Hut-to-Hut Hiking in Mercantour National Park

 Quick personal advice

-Free cancellation up to two weeks in advance
+Free cancellation up to eight weeks in advance

 Trekking experts per destination

-At only a stone's throw from Nice and the Mediterranean coast, you can find a mountain range with the striking name Les Alpes Maritimes.
+At only a stone's throw from Nice and the Mediterranean coast, you can find a mountain range with the striking name les Alpes-Maritimes.
 In these mountains, you can find Mercantour National Park, one of the most beautiful national parks France has to offer.
 With peaks of over 3000m and valleys formed by ancient glacial streams, Mercantour provides the perfect backdrop for your next mountain adventure.
 It's in Mercantour where hikers of all ages and abilities will be able to find an unparalleled hiking experience.
 Are you ready to discover one of France's best-kept secrets?
 Allez!

 Where is Mercantour National Park?